dustinlyons/nixos-config/README.md

 Nix is a powerful package manager for Linux and Unix systems that ensures reproducible, declarative, and reliable software management.
 This repository contains configuration that creates a general purpose developer environment that runs on MacOS, NixOS, or both simultaneously.

-I think it's also a good example of a MacOS Nix [flake](https://zero-to-nix.com/concepts/flakes).
+I think it's also a good example of a MacOS Nix flake.
+If you aren't sure what a flake is, we'll get into that in a bit.

 I use this daily on my 🧑🏻‍💻 M1 Macbook Pro and an x86 PC in my home office.
 It also runs as a VM on your Mac.
 Others have reported that it's working for them too.